 To complicate matters, a brand experience activation marketing event might occur in a single location or tour the country.
 The latter is often necessary so that potential customers in cities across the nation can engage with your products, which in turn expands your reach.

-Whether your experiential campaign is a grand endeavor like those created by IKEA, Netflix, Coca-Cola, and Sephora, or a smaller installation, a storage solution is a must.
+Whether your experiential campaign idea is a grand endeavor like those created by IKEA, Netflix, Coca-Cola, and Sephora, or a smaller installation, a storage solution is a must.
 Distroller World, a retail experience created by Mexican toy brand Distroller, invited children to adopt its Neonate Babies.
 The project, the LA Times notes, involved toys, a fictional adoption center, and pneumatic tubes used to deliver the toys.
 In addition to major experiential brands, smaller organizations with even far simpler setups can benefit from PODS for Business and PODS containers for storing and moving the goods you need to manage your marketing activations seamlessly.

 Having a reliable logistics partner is especially crucial for brand activation when you’re running a short-term experiential marketing campaign and aiming for big consumer impact.
 With little time to construct and break down a set up, there’s no room for transportation delays or errors like forgotten equipment.
 And since many experiential activation marketing events take place in public venues — including open-air locations — an on-site storage solution is key.